 Disclosures Required in a Lease Agreement in Arizona

-When it comes to a lease agreement, Arizona state laws demand that you, as a landlord, disclose certain information to all prospective tenants.
-State laws make these reveals mandatory in order to ensure fairness when it comes to property rentals.
+Arizona state laws demand that you, as a landlord, disclose certain information to all prospective tenants.
+State laws make these revelations mandatory in order to ensure fairness when it comes to property rentals.

 Bed bugs disclosure